Akikiii/Full-Stack-Elective-Collaboration/README.md

 ## Features

-* Product Catalog: Browse through a diverse range of airsoft guns and accessories with detailed descriptions, images, and pricing information.
+* Product Catalog: Browse through a diverse range of guns and accessories with detailed descriptions, images, and pricing information.
 * User Authentication: Register and login to create a personalized account, enabling features such as order tracking and wishlist management.
 * Shopping Cart: Add items to your shopping cart, modify quantities, and proceed to checkout for secure payment processing.
 * Order Management: View order history, track the status of current orders, and manage shipping and billing information.
-* Reviews and Ratings: Share feedback and ratings for airsoft guns and accessories, helping other users make informed purchasing decisions.
+* Reviews and Ratings: Share feedback and ratings for  guns and accessories, helping other users make informed purchasing decisions.
 * Search and Filters: Search functionality and filtering options to help users find specific products based on criteria such as brand, type, FPS (feet per second), price range, and more.
 * Secure Payment Gateway: Enjoy peace of mind with secure payment processing and adherence to industry-standard security protocols.
 * Detailed Product Pages: Detailed product descriptions, specifications and high-resolution imagess to provide customers with all the necessary information about each item.